Dashboard Local Indicators FAQsFrequently Asked Questions and Answers for the California School Dashboard Local

 What are the local indicators?

-State data is not available for some priority areas identified in the Local Control Funding Formula statute.
-For these priority areas, the State Board of Education approved the local indicators, which are based on information that a local educational agency collects locally.
+State data is not available for some priority areas identified in the Local Control Funding Formula (LCFF) statute.
+For these priority areas, the California State Board of Education (SBE) approved the local indicators, which are based on information that a local educational agency (LEA) collects locally.
 The local indicators are:

 - Implementation of State Academic Standards (Priority 2)

 - Parent and Family Engagement (Priority 3)

-- Coordination of Services for Expelled Youth (Priority 9) – County offices of education only
+- Coordination of Services for Expelled Students (Priority 9) – County offices of education only

 - Coordination of Services for Foster Youth (Priority 10) – County offices of education only

 How is performance measured on the local indicators?

 - Report the results as part of a non-consent item at a regularly scheduled public meeting of the local governing board/body in conjunction with the adoption of the Local Control and Accountability Plan (LCAP); and

 - Report results to the public through the Dashboard utilizing the SBE-adopted self-reflection tools for each local indicator.

 How do local educational agencies collect and report the local data?

 Do local indicators apply to schools?

-No. Local indicators apply only to local educational agencies.
-If a local educational agency is made up of only one school (e.g., charter schools and single school districts), the local indicators will appear on the local educational agency/school report.
-If a local educational agency has more than one school, the local indicators will appear on the local educational agency reports but not the school reports.
+No. Local indicators apply only to LEAs.
+If an LEA is made up of only one school (e.g., charter schools and single school districts), the local indicators will appear on the LEA/school report.
+If an LEA has more than one school, the local indicators will appear on the LEA's reports but not the school reports.

 Is there a deadline for local educational agencies to submit results regarding its local indicators?